Last Updated on July 9, 2023 by Andrew Pirie

 Maybe yes.
 But if I have the power to rewind the time.
-I will still take the road where I been.
+I will still take the road where I have been.

-We understand that injuries forced you to retire as an athlete and focus more on coaching, how did you find the transition.
+We understand that injuries forced you to retire as an athlete and focus more on coaching; how did you find the transition?

-As a coach you now have had success at sea games with Jesson Ramil Cid proving your ability, do you intend to focus now more on Deca or also develop future high jumpers.
+As a coach, you now have had success at sea games, with Jesson Ramil Cid proving your ability.
+Do you intend to focus now more on Deca or also develop future high jumpers?

 Well, I usually focus on my athlete’s development through the achievement of their athletic potential.
-Decathlon is one of the events that I was challenged with and I want to develop more including the heptathlon but I will never set aside the jumping events.
+Decathlon is one of the events that I was challenged with, and I want to develop more, including the heptathlon, but I will never set aside the jumping events.